Stanley Whitman: Expansion plans

 In 2012, the Whitman family struck a land swap deal with Church by the Sea to further expand Bal Harbour Shops by over 200,000 square feet.
 Bal Harbour Shops agreed to build a 60000 sqft church.

 In January 2013, Bal Harbour Shops announced an equity partnership with Swire Properties to jointly develop the 500000 sqft retail component of Brickell CityCentre in downtown Miami.

 In 2017, the $550 million enhancement plan was approved to add 241600 sqft of new retail space and restaurants to Bal Harbour Shops with a completion date of 2024.

 Philanthropy

 Whitman served the Bal Harbour community as president of the Bal Harbour Rotary Club, head of the Bal Harbour Resort Tax Committee and as an active member of the Interama Chamber of Commerce.
 He served as Chairman of the Board of the Miami Dade Water and Sewage Authority, and Chairman of the South Florida Highway Users Federation.
 In 1972, the Interana Chamber of Commerce named Whitman its Man of the Year.

 In the 1990s, Miami-Dade County Mayor Alex Penelas honored Whitman "for contributions which serve to enrich the fabric of the community."

-In addition to founding Bal Harbour Shops, Whitman made contributions to his community by supporting charities such as the Buoniconti Fund to Cure Paralysis and the University of Miami's Miller School's Project: New Born.
+Whitman made contributions to his community by supporting charities such as the Buoniconti Fund to Cure Paralysis and the University of Miami's Miller School's Project: New Born.